Frequently Asked Questions

 - Please reserve calling after business hours for victimizations that occurred within the past 120 hours/five days.

-- The Office of Victim Services is conveniently located on the second floor (Rooms 202 and 203) within 67 George Street.
+- The Office of Victim Services is conveniently located in rooms 102 and 202 within 67 George Street.

 Assistance provided by the Office of Victim Services is not intended to replace emergency medical or law enforcement assistance.
 Life-threatening circumstances should be reported immediately by contacting 911 or appropriate emergency response agencies.
 On campus dial 843.953.5611, Campus Police.